prakhartiwari0/logs/README.md

 <summary>

 ## 20 SEP 2023
-Learned about Props in React, Currying in JS, State in Programming & ReactJS
+Learned about Props in React, Currying in JS, State in Programming & ReactJS, Hooks in ReactJS

 </summary>l